"Take Time To Be Holy!"

 Words of Encouragement: Pastor Patrick Neil Addison, Sr.

-Devotional prayer: Gracious Heavenly Father, please bless me to love like you.
+Devotional prayer: Gracious Heavenly Father, bless me to always submit to you rather than any feelings of despair.
 In Jesus’ name, I pray.
 Amen.

 May Jesus bless you as you honestly think through the questions raised in the devotional reflection for this week.